British Airways (London Heathrow to Hong Kong) BA27, World Traveller Plus (Premium Economy Class), BOEING 747-436

 No issues- the bags arrived on time and in one piece.

-Comments on the checking in staff and any issues:
+Comments on the check-in staff and any issues:

-Chocolate Cheese Cake topped with almond crisps and a dash of Chocolate sauce provided the perfect dessert at 37,000 feet!
-For Economy and Economy Plus we had “Time Out” Chocolate Bars, while in the Business and First Class Cabins “Thornton’s Natural Delights” were on offer.
-All meals were generously served with a bottle of “Gleneagles Mineral Water”.
-Not a bad dinner before going to sleep on this long haul flight (not to mention the rather long queue to the toilets so everyone can brush their teeth etc before saying goodnightJ).
+Chocolate cheese cake topped with almond crisps and a dash of chocolate sauce provided the perfect dessert at 37,000 feet!
+In the Economy and Economy Premium cabins we had “Time Out” chocolate bars, while in the Business and First Class cabins “Thornton’s Natural Delights” were on offer.
+All meals were generously served with a bottle of “Gleneagles mineral water”.
+Not a bad dinner before going to sleep on this long haul flight (not to mention the rather long queue to the toilets so everyone can brush their teeth etc before saying goodnight).